IT23311268/IT23311268/README.md

 - 🔭 I’m working on academic and personal projects to improve my skills.

 ## 📫 How to reach me
-- 📧 Email: your.email@example.com *(replace with your real email or leave out if you prefer privacy)*
+- 📧 Email: vishmikaoshani4@gmail.com
-- 💼 LinkedIn: (www.linkedin.com/in/
+- 💼 LinkedIn: (www.linkedin.com/in/oshani-senadhira-b324a72a0)
-oshani-senadhira-b324a72a0
-)

 ## 🔠 Pronouns
 - I use ... *( she/her, )*